 Cost of sales - equipment.
-"Cost of sales - equipment" totaled \$212.5 million for the year ended December 31, 2017, an increase of \$7.7 million, or 3.8%, compared to the same period in 2016 primarily from our Hughes segment.
+"Cost of sales - equipment" totaled \$212.2 million for the year ended December 31, 2017, an increase of \$8.2 million, or 4.0%, compared to the same period in 2016 primarily from our Hughes segment.
 The increase was primarily attributable to an increase of \$26.2 million in equipment costs related to the increase in sales to our domestic consumer and enterprise customers.
 The increase was partially offset by a decrease of \$18.2 million in equipment costs related to the decrease in sales to dishNET, international enterprise customers and our mobile satellite systems customers.

 Selling, general and administrative expenses.
-"Selling, general and administrative expenses" totaled \$337.6 million for the year ended December 31, 2017, an increase of \$56.5 million, or 20.1%, compared to the same period in 2016.
-The increase was primarily related to an increase of \$51.1 million in marketing and promotional costs primarily attributable to our domestic and international consumer broadband sales in our Hughes segment, an increase of \$4.5 million as a result of our revised corporate structure, and an increase of \$2.5 million in litigation expense in 2017, partially offset by a decrease of \$1.6 million in general and administrative expenses.
+"Selling, general and administrative expenses" totaled \$366.0 million for the year ended December 31, 2017, an increase of \$41.0 million, or 12.6%, compared to the same period in 2016.
+The increase was primarily related to an increase of \$51.1 million in marketing and promotional costs primarily attributable to our domestic and international consumer broadband sales in our Hughes segment and an increase of \$2.5 million in litigation expense in 2017, partially offset by a decrease of \$12.7 million in general and administrative expenses.

 Depreciation and amortization.
-"Depreciation and amortization" expenses totaled \$496.8 million for the year ended December 31, 2017, an increase of \$82.7 million, or 20.0%, compared to the same period in 2016.
-The increase was primarily related to (i) an increase of \$36.2 million in depreciation expense of the EUTELSAT 65 West A satellite placed into service in 2016, the contribution of the EchoStar XIX satellite from EchoStar to us in 2017, and the EchoStar 105/SES-11 satellite that was placed into service in 2017, (ii) an increase of \$32.0 million in depreciation expense relating to domestic and international customer rental equipment, (iii) an increase of \$19.9 million in depreciation expense relating to machinery and equipment, and (iv) an increase of \$9.8 million in amortization expense relating to the development of externally marketed software.
-The increase was partially offset by a decrease of \$12.5 million in amortization expense primarily due to certain fully amortized other intangible assets in our Hughes segment.
+"Depreciation and amortization" expenses totaled \$522.2 million for the year ended December 31, 2017, an increase of \$89.3 million, or 20.6%, compared to the same period in 2016.
+The increase was primarily related to (i) an increase of \$50.5 million in depreciation expense of the EUTELSAT 65 West A satellite placed into service in 2016 and the EchoStar XIX, EchoStar XXIII, EchoStar XXI and EchoStar 105/SES-11 satellites that were placed into service in 2017, (ii) an increase of \$32.0 million in depreciation expense relating to domestic and international customer rental equipment, (iii) an increase of \$17.3 million in depreciation expense relating to machinery and equipment, and (iv) an increase of \$9.8 million in amortization expense relating to the development of externally marketed software.
+The increase was partially offset by a decrease of \$13.0 million in amortization expense from certain fully amortized other intangible assets in our Hughes segment and Corporate and Other and a decrease of \$3.2 million in depreciation expense relating to the fully depreciated EchoStar VII satellite as of April 2017.

 Impairment of long-lived assets.
-"Impairment of long-lived assets" totaled \$6.0 million for the year ended December 31, 2017.
-The increase was attributable to an impairment loss of \$6.0 million relating to our regulatory authorizations with indefinite lives from our ESS segment.
+"Impairment of long-lived assets" totaled \$10.8 million for the year ended December 31, 2017, an increase of \$10.8 million, compared to the same period in 2016.
+The increase was primarily attributable to an impairment loss of \$6.0 million relating to our regulatory authorizations with indefinite lives from our ESS segment and a loss of \$4.8 million due to impairment of certain projects in construction in progress from Corporate & Other.

 Interest income.
-"Interest income" totaled \$32.0 million for the year ended December 31, 2017, an increase of \$19.4 million compared to the same period in 2016.
+"Interest income" totaled \$44.6 million for the year ended December 31, 2017, an increase of \$23.4 million, compared to the same period in 2016.
 The increase was primarily attributable to the increase in our marketable investments and an increase in yield percentage in 2017 when compared to 2016.